JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/4_Consensus_Mechanisms/2_Proof_of_Stake_PoS.md

 # Challenges and Considerations:
 The initial distribution of cryptocurrency in a PoS system needs to be carefully managed to avoid centralization.
 Some critics argue that PoS may be more susceptible to long-term security risks compared to PoW.
 After a prolonged period, there is a possibility that coins may become concentrated in the hands of certain groups.
+PoS networks may have varying degrees of finality, which refers to the irreversibility of confirmed transactions.(why?)